-Heat Map Rating E3.
-Revise Meeting Logs to Better Reflect Alternate Complexity: Low Priority: Low Observation # Recommendation VTA internally produces Attendance Logs for its Board and Committee meetings.
-Board Alternates are shown as "Absent" rather than "Not Applicable" (as is used for Committees) if they are not E3 a).
-Revise methodology to assess Members' attendance (if Alternates will continue to be used). bers' attendance (if needed for a meeting. b).
-Share this information with Members least an annual basis. and the Board on at This inconsistency leads to lower than actual attendance records reported for Board Alternates.
+E3.
+Revise Meeting Logs to Better Reflect Alternate Heat Map Rating Complexity: Low Priority: Low Observation # Recommendation VTA internally produces Attendance Logs for its Board and Committee meetings.
+Board Alternates are shown as "Absent" rather than "Not Applicable" (as is used for Committees) if they are not needed for a meeting.
+E3 Revise methodology to assess Member Alternates will continue to be used).
+Share this information with Members ar · needed for a meeting. an annual basis. id the board on at least This inconsistency leads to lower than actual attendance records reported for Board Alternates.